demiculus/mentalmodel/_mental_models/attention.md

 #### Description

-Whatever our mind is thinking of, it is strengthening that concept.
-The stronger a certain concept is the more we tend to become such a person.
-So it is crucial to understand where we have our attention.
-These practices don't go into the best methods of changing attention but rather being aware of them.
+Whatever our mind dwells on, it strengthens that concept.
+The stronger a concept becomes, the more we tend to embody its characteristics.
+Therefore, it is crucial to understand where we direct our attention.
+These practices do not focus on methods for changing attention, but rather on becoming aware of where it currently lies.
-Even by being aware of our attention we subconciously start changing it.
+Even by simply being aware of our attention, we subconsciously start changing it.

 #### Practice

-1. Write down 5 to 10 concepts that you thought in the past hour.
+1. Write down 5 to 10 concepts that you thought about in the past hour.
-2. Rank them exponentially using negative numbers as well from most useful to least.
+2. Rank them exponentially, using both positive and negative numbers, from most useful to least useful.

 #### Example

-Concepts; Being hydrated, my weight, housemates pretty friends, iq of people, mental-models, code, girl I like, Now I would rank them from most useful to least as.
+Concepts: Being hydrated, my weight, housemate's pretty friends, IQ of people, mental models, code, girl I like.
+Now, I would rank them from most useful to least useful as follows:

 - 10000x Being hydrated
 - 1000x Mental-models
 - 100x My weight
 - 10x Code
-- 0 Iq of people
+- 0 IQ of people
-- -10x Girl I like
+- 10x Girl I like
-- -100x Housemates pretty friends
+- 100x Housemate's pretty friends

-This shows what I should accept more in my life and what I should avoid more.
-Ofcourse I use other mental models to order these and using different mental tools will help me order them in different ways.
+This shows what I should invite more into my life and what I should avoid.
+Of course, I use other mental models to categorize these, and using different mental tools will help me prioritize them in different ways.

 <!-- #### Extra Reads -->